TerenceMarchal/The-Plotter-Project/README.md

 1. Convert an image into drawing instructions
 2. Stream the drawing instructions to a drawing machine

+You can watch a short introduction here: https://youtu.be/2gvqSbXmRnE

 ## Features
 ### Image processing
 - Color quantization